 Quick Start Guide

-The EFS-Web Quick Start Guide for the Quick Path Information Disclosure Statement (QPIDS) Program [PDF] provides information needed to rapidly understand how to file a QPIDS submission, including a brief overview of the process and screen shots that identify critical steps in the process.
+The Patent Center Quick Start Guide for the Quick Path Information Disclosure Statement (QPIDS) Program [PDF] provides information needed to rapidly understand how to file a QPIDS submission, including a brief overview of the process and screen shots that identify critical steps in the process.

 Frequently Asked Questions